kindone/cppproptest/doc/GettingStarted.md

 PROP_ASSERT_STREQ(A, B, N);
 ```

-Also, there are [Google Test](https://github.com/google/googletest) compatible macros for `forAll` that fails the gtest test case or suite upon property test failure (with a bare `forAll`, failures won't behave as gtest failure):
+Also, there are [Google Test](https://github.com/google/googletest) compatible macros for `forAll` that fails the gtest test case or suite upon a property test failure (since with a bare `forAll`, failures won't behave as gtest failure):

 ```cpp
 EXPECT_FOR_ALL(...); // shorthand for EXPECT_TRUE(proptest::forAll(...));